 So, how do you get started?
 The first step in your journey to becoming a buy-to-let landlord is to choose the right property and mortgage for you.
 To do this, there are three points to consider: The tenant, the location, and your rental income.

 Choosing a Property and Mortgage

-Identifying the type of tenant you want for your property can help you determine the location and type of property to invest in.
-A family will have different requirements to a student, so it’s essential that you take this into account when choosing the type of property you want to invest in and its location.
+Identifying the type of tenant you want for your buy-to-let property can help you determine the location and type of property to invest in.
+A family will have different requirements than a student, so it’s essential that you take this into account when choosing the type of property you want to invest in and where it is located.
 Our guide on theBest Cities to Live in Portugalmay be of interest.

 Choosing the wrong location for your target tenant can make it difficult to successfully rent the property out, which can result in a loss of income.
 In addition to location, you will need to consider how you intend to manage your buy-to-let property.
 If you intend to manage the property yourself, its ideal location would be near you to avoid lengthy travels to and fro.
 However, if you plan to use a letting agent, you are less restricted and can look to areas that may have a greater demand for rental properties.
 It is worthwhile speaking to a few estate agents to get an idea of what’s in demand and any gaps that may exist in the market.

-In terms of rental income, you will need to ensure that you charge a rent that covers your costs.
+In terms of rental income, you will need to ensure that you charge a rent that covers your rental costs.
 To do this, work out how much you’ll spend on buy-to-let mortgage payments, insurance, agent’s fees, etc. A good idea is to work out what you’ll need to spend each year and consider any periods when the property is vacant, estimating the effect this may have.
-It can help to see what other landlords and agents are charging for various property types to see if you are setting your rent appropriately.
+It can help to see what rental prices other landlords and agents are charging for various property types to see if you are setting your rent appropriately.